 Frances Ethel Brace, Staff Nurse, Queen Alexandras Imperial Military Nursing Service.
 Frances was born early in 1886, the daughter of William and Jane Brace of Beaver’s Hill, Manorbier.
 By 1901, Jane had passed away, and the family lived at Great Honeyborough Farm, at Neyland, where Frances worked for her father.
 She then trained as a nurse, obtaining a post at Carmarthen Infirmary at sometime in 1912.
 After four years at Carmarthen, Frances then volunteered for service with Queen Alexandra’s Imperial Military Nursing Service on 16 June 1916, and was posted to a Field Ambulance in Salonika.
 The British had opened up a front in Salonika late in 1915 to aid the Serbian Army against an attack by Austro-Hungarian troops.
 The campaign became better known for the disease and suffering in the taxing conditions the troops faced there.
 Frances was one of many to succumb to illness at Salonika.
 She contracted malaria, and was evacuated to the Military Hospital at Malta, where she died on 21 September, 1916, just three months into her military service.
 She was by then 30 years old, and is buried at Pieta Military Cemetery, Malta.
 Her Memorial Plaque, together with its Buckingham Palace accompanying slip and envelope, two contemporary photographs of Frances at a field hospital, another of her grave, and another of the Cosheston Memorial, together with related newspaper cuttings and a silk memorial cloth, printed with her photograph and an epitaph, were sold at Sotheby’s in 2000 for £770.
 She is also commemorated at the West Wales General Hospital, Carmarthen.

 Samuel Bradfield Cozens, Private, 145969, Machine Gun Corps.
-Samuel was the son of Thomas and Eveline Cozens, of the Post Office, Cosheston, Pembroke.
-He was called up into the army late in 1917, and after training was posted to the 17th Battalion, Machine Gun Corps, attached to the 17th (Northern) Division.
+Samuel was born at Pembroke on 1 May 1899, the son of Thomas Charles Cozens and Eveline Cozens (nee White).
+The family later resided at the Post Office, Cosheston, Pembroke.
+Samuel was called up into the army late in 1917, and after training was posted to the 17th Battalion, Machine Gun Corps, attached to the 17th (Northern) Division.
 In March, 1918 the Division were on the Somme, and faced the German Spring Offensive there, fighting at the Battle of St Quentin, and retreated back, fighting at the First Battle of Bapaume.
 After a period out of the line to rest and rebuild, the Division moved to the southernmost sector of the Somme area, where they fought at the Battle of Amiens on 8 August 1918, a day which saw the war swing in the favour of the Allies.
 The Allies then advanced on the Somme, and the Division fought at the Battle of Albert later that month, which marked the beginning of the advance to victory.
 Samuel was killed during the first week of the great advance, on 28 August 1918.
 He was 20 years old, and is commemorated on the Vis-En-Artois Memorial, France.
-The photograph of Samuel is courtesy of Joy Cozens.
+His brother, Hubert White Cozens, was awarded the Military Medal during the war.
+The photograph of Samuel is courtesy of Joy Cozens, his niece.

 Frank Godsell, Private, 11995, Royal Welsh Fusiliers.
 Frank was the son of John and Rosetta Fanny Godsell, of 29, Brunswick Street, Cheltenham.
 He had worked at Upton Farm, Cosheston as a farm hand for several years prior to the war, and enlisted at Tumble into the 9th Battalion, Royal Welsh Fusiliers, which was attached to 58 Brigade, 19th (Western) Division.
 The Division moved to France during July 1915, and moved to positions near Loos, where it took part in the opening attack of the Battle of Loos on 25 September 1915.
 The following year the Division moved to the Somme, where it took part in the second wave of the attack on Ovillers-La Boiselle on 1 July, capturing the village at heavy cost.
 Frank was killed in action here on 3 July 1916, aged 26.
 He is buried at Serre Road Cemetery No. 2, France.
 Frank is not commemorated locally.